 From here, there are many qualifications aspiring Accountants can choose from – but all developing professionals will need an AAT Qualification as a minimum requirement.

 The AAT or Association of Accounting Technicians is the UK’s leading qualification and membership body for vocational accountants.
 The organisation prides itself on providing qualifications that meet the needs of aspiring professionals and business owners, and currently awards 90% of all vocational qualifications in Accountancy.

 Examples of the AAT Accounting eLearning courses provided by e-Careers include:

-If you’re interested in carving a new career in Bookkeeping or Accountancy and feel you would benefit from the flexibility of eLearning, please contact one of our dedicated Training Experts today on 020 3198 7603.
+If you’re interested in carving out a new career in Bookkeeping or Accounting and feel you would benefit from the flexibility of eLearning, please contact one of our dedicated AAT Course Consultants today on +44 (0) 20 3198 7700.